hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > I've really quite forgot your own address.
 >
-> Chassee.
+> Chassée.
 This card, Mademoiselle, does my address contain,
 >
 > And all the various dances will explain,
 >